Qiskit/qiskit/MAINTAINING.md

 - Making sure there are sufficient coders and reviewers assigned to each PR, and checking up on them to make sure they're progressing.

 - If this release is a release candidate for a major or minor release, there is a feature freeze starting two weeks before release day.
-  No new public-API-changing PRs (features, deprecations or removals) can be added to the milestone during this period; they must wait til the next minor release.
+  No new public-API-changing PRs (new features or deprecations) can be added to the milestone during this period; they must wait until the next minor release.
+  If the API-change is not backwards compatible (like a removal), it needs to wait until the next major, following SemVer.

 When we're getting close to release day, **do not** try and race through large and non-blocking PRs.
 The release cycle for major and minor releases is regular so these can wait, and if it is a bugfix, we are free to make another patch release quickly.